Edmier/AdventOfCode/README.md

 # AdventOfCode

-Questionable (but working) solutions to https://adventofcode.com/2021
+My questionable (but working) solutions to https://adventofcode.com/